famndox/P4-James-Angels/README.md

 #### Scope
 We attempted to fine tune the following pre-trained models to both provide a sentiment analysis and generate a story from our larger collection of folk stories.
-We were able to complete the analysis and 12 epochs of training, in about 20 hours, running /scripts/pt_bert_bot.ipynb on a local cpu (jupyterlab + tensorflow).
+We were able to complete the analysis and 12 epochs of training, in about 20 hours, running [/scripts/pt_bert_bot](https://nbviewer.jupyter.org/github/famndox/P4-James-Angels/blob/main/Scripts/pt_bert_bot.ipynb) on a local cpu (jupyterlab + tensorflow).
 * Hugging Face
-	* Sentiment Analysis: Utilize BERT to analyze the emotional content of a collection of folk tales.
+	* Sentiment Analysis: Utilize <a href='https://huggingface.co/docs/transformers/en/model_doc/bert'>BERT</a> to analyze the emotional content of a collection of folk tales.
-	* Story Generation: Leverage GPT-2 to generate new stories based on the dominant sentiment identified in the input text.
+	* Story Generation: Leverage <a href='https://huggingface.co/openai-community/gpt2'>GPT-2</a> to generate new stories based on the dominant sentiment identified in the input text.
 * Challenges: Address the limitations of working within free computational resources while attempting to produce high-quality, machine-generated stories.

 #### Project Workflow
--	1. Sentiment Analysis with BERT:
+-	1. Sentiment Analysis with <a href='https://huggingface.co/docs/transformers/en/model_doc/bert'>BERT</a>:
 We began by feeding a dataset of folk tales into BERT, a model known for its deep understanding of language nuances.
 The model was tasked with categorizing each story based on its emotional tone into one of five categories: "very negative," "negative," "neutral," "positive," and "very positive."
 The analysis results allowed us to identify the most prevalent sentiment in the dataset.
- 	2. Story Generation with GPT-2:
+ 	2. Story Generation with <a href='https://huggingface.co/openai-community/gpt2'>GPT-2</a>:
 Using the dominant sentiment as a foundation, we crafted a prompt to feed into GPT-2, a model designed for generating text.
 The GPT-2 tokenizer converted the prompt into tokens that the model could process.
 Parameters such as beam search and no_repeat_ngram_size were fine-tuned to optimize the output and reduce repetition, aiming to generate a coherent and unique story.